 Sports Betting

 Boomerang’s integrated sportsbook is accessible from the same account as the casino.
-Pre-match and live in-play markets cover AFL, NRL, cricket, football, tennis and basketball.
-The sports welcome offer is a separate 100% match up to A$300 with 8x wagering.
+Pre-match and live in-play markets cover AFL, NRL, cricket, horse racing, football, tennis and basketball.
+The sports welcome is a separate 100% match up to A$300 at a low 8x wagering.

 Payment Methods